vascop99/MIT_6.004/README.md

-Following the lectures of MIT 6.004 (Computer Organization) and tracking progress with notes, assignments, projects, etc.
+Following the lectures of MIT 6.004 (Computer Structures) and tracking progress with notes, assignments, projects, etc.